lin380/coursebook/README.md

-# LIN 380 Coursebook
+# Text as Data
-> Language Use and Technology
+> An Introduction to Quantitative Text Analysis and Reproducible Research with R